Bristol-Cyber-Security-Group/Frida-Tools/README.md

 This repository contains various Frida scripts to perform static and dynamic privacy analysis on Android applications to produce summary files.

 ### NPM (new)
-With the changes in Frida 17, we are now compiling the Frida javascript code using the built-in compiled in the Python API.
+With the changes in Frida 17, we are now compiling the Frida javascript code using the built-in compiler in the Python API.
 This allows us to include the Java bridge in the code executed.
 Previously this was bundled globally in Frida and this step was not needed.